15+ Connected TV Stats That Will Impress Your Boss

 And this major media disruption means there are some impressive stats on CTV advertising.
 Here are a few numbers that you (and your boss) should know.

-(As much as possible, we went right to the original research for these connected TV stats — so you can be confident they’re legit.)
+(As much as possible, we went right to the original research for these connected TV stats — Plus, they’re updated for 2023/2024.)

 How big is the CTV audience?